xpdota/guide-scratch/general/HealProg.md

 Don't sleep on Lucid Dreaming.
 You'll typically be using it immediately when it comes off cooldown.
 In its current version, it offers 3850 MP per use.
 You cannot ignore it, or you will run out of mana.

-### Low-MP Heals
+### MP-Efficient Heals

 If you find yourself needing to use GCD heals which are MP-efficient but not GCD-efficient (such as Cure I, Prognosis, or Physick), you should re-evaluate your heal plan and piety level.
+It's not the end of the world if you need to use it in an emergency (though ideally you'd still want a bit of a buffer), but you should not plan to use these.

 ### Mana Potions